Jack Torrance

-John Daniel Edward "Jack" Torrance is the main antagonist in Stephen King's horror novel The Shining (1977).
-He was portrayed by Jack Nicholson in the novel's 1980 film adaptation, by Steven Weber in the 1997 miniseries, by Brian Mulligan in the 2016 opera and by Henry Thomas in the 2019 film adaptation of Doctor Sleep.
+John Daniel Edward "Jack" Torrance is a fictional character and the main protagonist of Stephen King's horror novel The Shining (1977).
+He was portrayed by Jack Nicholson in the novel's 1980 film adaptation, by Steven Weber in the 1997 miniseries, and by Henry Thomas in the 2019 film adaptation of Doctor Sleep.
 The American Film Institute rated the character (as played by Nicholson) the 25th-greatest film villain of all time.
 In 2008, Jack Torrance was selected by Empire magazine as one of the 100 greatest movie characters.
 Premiere magazine also ranked Torrance on their list of their 100 greatest movie characters of all time.

-Biography

-In novels
+Fictional biography

-Jack grew up in Berlin, New Hampshire, where his father Mark Torrance worked in the Regional Community Hospital.
-He also has three older siblings: Brett, Becky, and Mike.
-He is a writer, former teacher, and debate team coach whose alcoholism and volatile temper costs him his teaching position at Stovington Preparatory School, when he assaults George Hatfield, a student and former member of the debate team, whom he catches vandalizing his car.
-Later, his drinking nearly ends his marriage to his wife, Wendy, after he breaks his son Danny's arm in a blind rage.
-He finally decides to quit drinking after a drunk driving accident in which he and a friend run over an abandoned bicycle in the road and realize they could've killed a child.
-He accepts a position maintaining the isolated Overlook Hotel in Colorado for the winter, hoping this will salvage his family, re-establish his career, and give him the time and privacy to finish a promising play.
+Jack grew up in Berlin, New Hampshire, where his father, Mark Torrance, worked in the Regional Community Hospital.
+The youngest of four children, he had three older siblings: Brett, Becky, and Mike.
+He is a writer, former teacher, and debate team coach.
+His alcoholism and volatile temper costs him his teaching position at Stovington Preparatory School after he assaults George Hatfield, a student and former member of the debate team, whom he catches vandalizing his car.

+Later, Jack's drinking nearly ends his marriage to his wife, Wendy, after he breaks his son Danny's arm in a blind rage.
+He finally decides to quit drinking after a drunk driving crash in which he and a friend run over an abandoned bicycle in the road and realize they could have killed a child.

+Jack accepts a position maintaining the isolated Overlook Hotel in Colorado for the winter, hoping this will salvage his family, re-establish his career, and give him the time and privacy to finish a promising play.
 He moves to the hotel with Wendy and Danny, who is telepathic and sensitive to supernatural forces.
 Danny receives guidance from an imaginary friend he calls "Tony."
 Danny is also comforted by meeting the hotel's kindly cook, Dick Hallorann, who shares Danny's telepathic abilities.

 It is later revealed that Jack's father, also an alcoholic, was abusive towards his family.
 A flashback scene in the novel shows his drunk father brutally bashing Jack's mother with a cane.

 The Hotel is haunted by the ghosts of those who died violently within it and is itself host to a being of unknown origin, who wishes to coerce Jack into killing Danny.
 Apparently, the Hotel believes if it can harness the boy's "shining", then it can gather enough power to "break free" of the building in which it has somehow become trapped.
 Jack has encounters with ghosts of previous staff of the hotel, who insist he has always been working there and he must kill his family.
 Jack eventually succumbs to these supernatural forces, starts drinking again, and grows to hate his own wife and child.